ThomasAusHH/D4_Item_Detective/README.md

 * Clone this repository
 * Go to the root of cloned repository
 * Install dependencies by running `pip3 install -r requirements.txt`
+* Furthermore, you need to install [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract) on your system.
+The path to the `tesseract.exe` should be defined as `pytesseract.pytesseract.tesseract_cmd`

 ## Run